-The Monmouth College Writing Center offers unlimited, free peer tutoring sessions for students at Monmouth College.
+Also, the Monmouth College Writing Center offers unlimited, free peer tutoring sessions for students at MC.
 Peer writing tutors work with writers from any major, of any writing ability, on any type of writing assignment, and at any stage of their writing processes, from planning to drafting to revising to editing.
-We are located on the 3rd floor of the Mellinger Teaching and Learning Center, and we are open Sunday-Thursday 7-10pm and Monday-Thursday 3-5pm on a first-come, first-served basis.
+It is located on the 3rd floor of the Mellinger Teaching and Learning Center, and it is open Sunday-Thursday 7-10pm and Monday-Thursday 3-5pm on a first-come, first-served basis.
 No appointment necessary!
-Learn more about the Writing Center at our website: http://blogs.monm.edu/writingatmc/writing-center/
+Learn more about the Writing Center at its website: http://blogs.monm.edu/writingatmc/writing-center/